Rate Limits

 value

-GraphQL API responses, including those for denied requests, feature following headers that provide real-time status on rate limit policies:
+GraphQL API responses, including those for denied requests, feature following headers that provide real-time status of the applied policies:

 X-Quota-Type: policy-1-type,policy-2-type,...